SudeepSingh719/logstashproject/README.md

 # Logstash Project

 ## Overview
-This project demonstrates my ability to configure Logstash for ingesting and parsing security log data.
-It includes a configuration to transform syslog-style logs into structured JSON.
+This project showcases the configuration of Logstash to ingest, parse, and normalize security log data.
+It includes a custom Logstash pipeline that transforms syslog-formatted logs into structured JSON, enabling easier analysis and integration with downstream security tools.

 ---